 Apremilast should not be used in patients with erosive disease, as the capacity of apremilast to prevent joint injury has not been established or adequately examined in PsA or in other forms of inflammatory arthritis.Routine laboratory monitoring is not required, but baseline serum creatinine is important because the dose should be reduced to 30 mg once daily in patients with creatinine clearance estimated at less than 30 mL/min.
 The role of apremilast in PsA remains to be determined as greater experience is gained with this agent.
 We generally do not combine it with biologic agents because of the lack of information on benefit and risk with these combinations.

 Apremilast is available for the treatment of PsA in the United States, Canada, and Europe ; it is under review in other regions as well.
 The drug modifies multiple proinflammatory mediators and cytokines involved in the innate and adaptive immunity [38-40].
 It is not known whether it has disease-modifying properties, such as the ability to prevent or reduce joint damage.
 Apremilast is also available for the treatment of psoriasis and the beneficial impact on skin disease is similar to MTX, but the drugs have not been directly compared.
 It has gained favor with dermatologists based upon the low toxicity profile.
-(See "Treatment of psoriasis", section on 'Apremilast'.)
+(See "Treatment of psoriasis in adults", section on 'Apremilast'.)

 The efficacy and safety of apremilast for the treatment of PsA has been shown in several randomized trials in which ACR composite criteria for at least 20 percent improvement, termed an ACR20 response, was achieved in patients receiving 30 mg twice daily after 16 weeks in about 40 percent of patients [40-42].
 As an example, in a phase 3 randomized trial involving 504 patients with active PsA, the Psoriatic Arthritis Long-term Assessment of Clinical Efficacy (PALACE-1) trial, apremilast (20 or 30 mg twice daily) was significantly more likely than placebo to result in an ACR20 (31 and 40 versus 19 percent) at week 16 .
 Benefit was observed in patients on both background traditional DMARDs (eg, MTX, LEF, and/or SSZ) and in patients not on DMARDs.
 A minority of the patients had previously received a biologic DMARD; some of these patients showed benefit, although less than the biologic-naïve patients.
 Statistically significant functional improvement with apremilast, compared with placebo, was also observed (Health Assessment Questionnaire (HAQ) disability index [HAQ-DI] changes of -0.20 and -0.25 versus -0.09).
 Benefit was sustained in patients continuing apremilast for 52 weeks (ACR20 on the lower and higher apremilast doses in 55 and 63 percent, respectively), and responses were also maintained for secondary outcomes including skin psoriasis severity and physical function .